 Peanut Butter Cost

-Creamy, crunchy, with a well-known sweetness or spread on rice slices, peanut butter is by far the most popular and versatile spreadable product; and the most delicious, some would add.
-We like it so much that now we add it in shakes, smoothies, or homemade desserts!
+Creamy, and crunchy, with a well-known sweetness or spread on rice slices, peanut butter is by far the most popular and versatile spreadable product; and the most delicious, some would add.
+We like it so much that it is an item that must not miss from our pantry, or grocery list when we go shopping.
+Now we add it to shakes, smoothies, or homemade desserts!
 Like any delicacy or healthy food, however, it should be consumed in moderation and, to the same extent, it is important to always choose only quality peanut butter.

 Indeed, peanut butter is high in fat and high in calories due to the fact that it is a product made from peanuts.
 As peanuts are part of the category of oilseeds, which we know very well are rich in fat and calories we can make the logical deduction that peanut butter can not be all that different.